Skip to main content

 from {{ transaction_detail() }} td

 In the pane on the left, a user can see all the queries that are available to them.
-The private section contains the user’s private queries (which is the default visibility setting).
-The public section lists either user queries which have been made public, or queries that other users have made public for everyone to view and use directly in their own queries.
-Each entry in the query list has the query name on the left-hand side and the username of the author on the right.
+The user's Organization section contains the organization queries the user has access to.
+The user may be in multiple organizations.
+In this case there is a distinct section for each.
+The Others section lists queries created by other organizations which have been made public for everyone to view and use directly in their own queries.
+The Examples section contains useful examples of queries that demonstrate different features of the system in common blockchain monitoring tasks.

 Still on the leftmost pane, clicking on the “Tables” tab replaces the query list with a directory of our database tables, available to queries: